DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }];
 ```

-Take a look at the image below to see what you will get by the end of the tutorial.
-At the top right corner, you can see a select box.
+The image below shows the final result.
+There is a select box at the top right corner.
 When a user selects a value from it, the grid displays only the filtered rows.
 When the value is cleared using the `CLEAR` button, the grid displays all rows.

 <p align="center">
   <img class="img-responsive" src="../../../../../img/guides/custom-plugin-development/result.png">